dad98253/mycheat/README.md

 The POST and cgi output is optimized for use with a particular cell phone.
 You may need to tweak font and widget sizes for your own preferences.

-This version uses a very primitive approach to performing spell checking and will have a noticeably slow respondence time on older server hardware.
+This version uses a very primitive approach to performing spell checking and will have a noticeably slow response time on older server hardware.
 In my case, I have limited the number of characters that can be input to a maximum of 8.
-If you have a nice fast server, you can likely increase this
+If you have a nice fast server, you can likely increase this.